 Where is Catalonia Bayahibe La Romana?

 To get to Bayahibe, you can easily book a private or shared transfer from Punta Cana International Airport.
-It is less than a 1-hour drive from the airport, hence it is easy to reach the Bayahibe and Dominicus area.
+It is less than a 1-hour drive from Punta Cana airport to the La Romana area, hence it is easy to reach the Bayahibe and Dominicus area.
 However, it is recommended to prebook your airport transfer to Catalonia Bayahibe as taxis tend to be extensive and public transport from Punta Cana to Bayahibe very complicated.

 In case you are arriving at Santo Domingo’s Las Américas International Airport, the situation is not much different.
 You can either book a private airport transfer or a shared shuttle to get to Bayahibe.